Scenario 4: Time to go built shortblock?

 Scenario 5: I just got divorced and I want to go crazy

 Heads: Stock ports are not yet the choke point but you would gain with a TGV-delete.
-It might be time to consider cams.
+It's now time to consider which cams to buy because the stock ones are definitely holding top-end power down.

 Clutch: Shop 6MT clutches to match your new...